-The collection of personal data is not primary modus operandi of judicial system, there are, however, instances of this activity.
+The collection of personal data presents the initial activity of the processing.
 Personal data is collected about the parties to a proceeding, about the visitors to the court building, about the court staff and judges as part of the general administrative operations as well as during analytical and statistical evaluations of the court functions.
+The collection of personal data is particularly frequent activity in the non-adversarial proceedings, where the court is conferred the capacity to actively collect evidence.
+The accuracy and correctness of collected personal data is very important and appropriate measures for verification, validation and correction of the collected personal data need to be considered, in order to comply with the principal requirements of GDPR.

-3.2.2.
+3.3.2.
 Recording and storage

+Keeping of records regarding the manipulation and amendment of the court files and documents is an established practice in judiciary.
 Personal data are being recorded particularly during hearings by the authorized registrar in the record of the proceeding.
 Further data is also recorded in the filing office upon reception of new submissions or mail.
 General administrative activities also include instances of recording, e.g. security cameras in the building of the court, protocols of access and location of the court files, operations with the received mail and documents.
+GDPR puts an emphasis on the recording of the personal data processing (Article 30 GDPR) and encourages thereby such practice.
+Such records should contain sufficient amount of information to transparently prove compliance with GDPR requirements, while at the same time omit unnecessary detail of the records in order to be in accordance with data minimisation principle.

 Storage of personal data is one of the most important forms of personal data processing in the context of court staff activities.
 The proper functioning of the court on a daily basis as well as the observance of principles of fair trial and effective judicial system require extensive documentation of received and processed information.
-Stored are inter alia protocols, files, evidence, logs, or transcripts of the hearings.
+Stored and archived are inter alia protocols, files, evidence, logs, or transcripts of the hearings.
 The personal data storage can be modified through the adoption of e-justice platforms, particularly the e-filing system and cloud or local back-up.
+Due to the scope and possible sensitivity of personal data stored by the court, effective security measures need to be implemented, including, but not limited to access control, encryption, pseudonymisation, or firewalls.
+The court should also implement appropriate directives for erasure, shredding and archiving.
+The storage limitation principle needs to be closely observed, with particular attention to unsafe copying and temporary storage of personal data in the court files.

-3.2.3.
+3.3.3.
 Organisation and structuring